Rob Davis Home Page

-From the moment Keith walked in it was clear that a craftsman was at work, who knew exactly what he was about and who was completely capable of replacing our ancient Baxi with a new combi boiler, under the 2010 £400 scrappage scheme.
+From the moment Keith walked in it was clear that a craftsman was at work, who knew exactly what he was about and who was completely capable of replacing the ancient Baxi with a new combi boiler, under the 2010 £400 scrappage scheme.
 Keith and his assistant worked hard to fit the new boiler and coped fluently with some unforeseen problems.

 In April 2011 Keith stripped and refitted the bathroom, removing the bath, sink and toilet as well as the wall tiles.
-Keith made a superb job of re-equipping us with a walk-in shower, running off the new boiler he had fitted the previous year, and new sink, taps and toilet.
+Keith made a superb job of re-equipping with a walk-in shower, running off the new boiler he had fitted the previous year, and new sink, taps and toilet.
 Here is a real expert at work!

 In April 2012 Keith came back again, extending the heating system to fit a radiator in the conservatory, making as always a superb job of work and again coping with some unforeseen problems.

-Keith came yet again in early 2016 and replaced our downstairs toilet cistern and washbasin, again doing a superb job for us.
-We've lost the details of the lady tiler he recommended, but she also did an excellent job and completely re-tiled the room.
+Keith came yet again in early 2016 and replaced the downstairs toilet cistern and washbasin, again doing a superb job.
+I've lost the details of Jo, lady tiler he recommended, but she also did an excellent job and completely re-tiled the room.

 He is thoroughly recommend him to anyone considering similar work.